manishjain2792/Dgplug_Python/dgplug_python/test1/solution.rst

 	$ python add.py

-We made one more change in this example.s
+We made one more change in this example.
+Find out the chandge.